yearn/tokenized-strategy/SPECIFICATION.md

 ## Emergency Operation
 There is default emergency functions built in.
 First of which is `shutdownStrategy`.
 This can only ever be called by the management address and is non-reversible.

 Once this is called it will stop any further deposit or mints but will have no effect on any other functionality including withdraw, redeem, report and tend.
-This is to all the management to continue potentially recording profits or losses and users to withdraw even post shutdown.
+This is to allow management to continue potentially recording profits or losses and users to withdraw even post shutdown.

 This can be used in an emergency or simply to retire a vault.